opencadc/caom2/caom2-meta-sync/README.md

 publisherID values.
 The base is an uri of the form ivo://<authority>[/<path>] publisherID values: <basePublisherID>/<collection>?<observationID>/<productID>

+`exitWhenComplete` is optional and defaults to `false`.
-When `exitWhenComplete` is true the collections are processed once, then the application exits.
-When false the collections are continuously processed in a loop, pausing between runs.
+When `true` each collection is processed once, and then the application exits.
+The default is collections are continuously processed in a loop.

 ### cadcproxy.pem